 Safety and Comfort

-There are many factors to keep in mind while traveling a long distance by car with your cat; however, safety and comfort are probably the two most important ones!
+There are many factors to keep in mind while traveling a long distance with your cat; however, safety and comfort are probably the two most important ones!
 A cat who feels safe will feel less anxiety, and that should ease your stress as well.

 Letting your cat roam loosely in your car while you drive will provide neither safety nor comfort.
 Your cat may want to sit in your lap, which is highly dangerous, or on the contrary, he or she might become anxious and attack you.
 Either way, you are putting yourself and your cat at risk for a car accident and injury!